-The long awaited book devoted to the magic of one of the magic's most revered performers, creators and mentors is now available for pre-order.
+The long awaited book devoted to the magic of one of the magic's most revered performers, creators and mentors is now shipping.

 The Experts at the Card Table is a new interpretation of the seminal work on card cheating, Artifice, Ruse and Subterfuge at the Card Table, self-published originally by an S. W. Erdnase, in Chicago in 1902.

 The Bammo Ten Card Deal Dossier by Bob Farmer is the biggest book on the famous “Ten Card Poker Deal” ever published.
 The “Ten Card Poker Deal” is one of the greatest gambling scams/card tricks in recorded history.

 Subscribe to Magicol, the Journal of Magic History and Collectibles that covers all of the posters and playbills, books and photographs, magic tricks and memorabilia that chronicle the history of this wonderful performing art.

 For over a hundred years, the identity of the author of Artifice, Ruse and Subterfuge at the Card Table, known colloquially as The Expert at the Card Table, has perplexed practitioners of magic and historians alike.

 A joyful exploration of one-handed cuts created or documented by Msgr.
 Vincent Foy, a pioneer of the modern movement of card flourishes.

 A Grand Exposé is full of surprises.
 Unapologetic in tone, it paints a thorough description of an astonishingly wide range of gambling scams, including card table artifice.